Insights

 If your team gets asked, "Can you prove this AI system is compliant?" and the answer lives across slide decks, Jira tickets, vendor PDFs, and scattered logs, you do not have proof.
 You have fragments.
 Knowing how to prove AI compliance starts with recognizing that policy language alone will not satisfy audit, legal, procurement, or board-level scrutiny once AI is running in production.

-For enterprise teams, this is the real challenge.
+I've spent the past year — across the AI governance programs I've reviewed throughout 2025 and into 2026 — looking closely at where enterprise compliance efforts actually break down.
+The pattern is consistent.
 Most organizations are not struggling to write principles.
 They are struggling to show, with evidence, that controls exist, are operating, and apply to the models, vendors, prompts, workflows, and business processes actually in use.
 That gap between policy and production is where compliance efforts usually fail.

 What proving AI compliance actually means